What is a Dog Walker?

 What does a Dog Walker do?

-A dog walker's main role is taking the dog out for exercise.
-They typically pick the dog up at the owner's house, take it out for its walk, and then return the animal back to the house.
-They also make sure the animal has had enough food and water.
-Some dog walkers, especially those who own their own business, may choose to include grooming services.
+A dog walker will typically pick the dog up at the owner's house, take it out for its walk, and return the animal back to the house.
+Some dog walkers take many dogs for a walk at the same time, while others prefer to take only one at a time.
+Some, especially those who own their own business, may choose to include grooming services as well.

 Dog walkers need to have complete control, as they may be walking several dogs at a time, and need to have full authority so that one does not get away from the group.
 In some cases, a walker may have to deal with breaking up dogs in a fight, or with runaways.
-Being strong and having physical stamina is necessary in this career.
+Physical stamina is sometimes necessary.

 Some other requirements of the job are: